This is a listing of languages, meant primarily as a reference for people adding ranks to their Linguistics skill.

 All races may learn any of these languages at character creation if they have a high enough Intelligence score to qualify for bonus languages.

-Basic Language Pronunciation Language Of: Description Common kah-mun Most civilized races A human language, but spoken nearly everywhere due to the overwhelming influence and ubiquity of humans Dwarven dwor-vin Dwarves A booming language with long vowels, meant to carry through the deep tunnels Elven ehl-vin Elves A pleasant-sounding language with few labials or stops Gnomish noh-mish Gnomes A language that excels at discussing complex or intricate ideas Halfling haf-leng Halflings A rapid-fire language that sounds joyful, even when angry Orcish or-kish Orcs A guttural, harsh language, with short abrupt words Tengu tin-goo Tengu A language that is rife with plays on words, ambiguities, and synonyms
+Basic Language Pronunciation Language Of: Description Common kah-mun Most civilized races A human language, but spoken nearly everywhere due to the overwhelming influence and ubiquity of humans.
+Nearly everything, civilized or not, knows a few hundred words in Common, allowing basic function.
+Dwarven dwor-vin Dwarves A booming language with long vowels, meant to carry through the deep tunnels Elven ehl-vin Elves A pleasant-sounding language with few labials or stops Gnomish noh-mish Gnomes A language that excels at discussing complex or intricate ideas Halfling haf-leng Halflings A rapid-fire language that sounds joyful, even when angry Orcish or-kish Bru-Kin A guttural, harsh language, with short abrupt words Tengu tin-goo Tengu A language that is rife with plays on words, ambiguities, and synonyms

 Advanced Starting Languages